How To Cook Milanesa Steak Without Breading

 3. I’ve discovered that cooking the steaks quickly over high heat is crucial since the meat is thin.
 I either grill or pan-fry the steaks for a few minutes on each side to ensure they’re seared on the outside while still juicy on the inside.
 This method retains the essence of milanesa without the breading.

 Must See!
-Gourmet Cooking with Herbs
+Gourmet Cooking for Two

 4. Resting the meat after cooking is a step I never skip.
 I give the steaks a few minutes to rest before serving, which I’ve noticed allows the juices to redistribute throughout the meat, guaranteeing that every bite is as tender and juicy as the last.